Acehorn/json_algorithm/README.md

 # json_algorithm

-it is just an algorithm you can use to delete elements with specefy patterns like "", "-" or "N/A", it could have improvements, for now you can use this examples to test it
+it is just an algorithm you can use to delete elements with specify patterns like "", "-" or "N/A", it could have improvements, for now you can use this examples to test it

     String jso2 = '''{